dimitrisre/log-events-tool/README.md

 To install maven3 follow these instructions https://maven.apache.org/install.html To install thrift follow these instructions https://thrift.apache.org/docs/install/ (In a Debian environment just sudo apt install thrift-compiler)

-PROS: 1. you have to have a working instance of cassandra database
+PROS: 1. you have to have a running instance of cassandra database
-      2. you have to have working instances of zookeeper and kafka
+      2. you have to have running instances of zookeeper and kafka

 1. Clone the git repository from https://github.com/dimitrisre/log-events-tool.git
 2. Change directory to log-events-tool